Come see Cubresa’s NuPET™ at the 2017 SNMMI Annual Meeting in Denver

 Reveal disease & therapeutic mechanisms with simultaneous molecular & functional imaging

-With simultaneous PET/MRI acquisition from within the bore of the MRI, registration errors that occur even when an animal is moved just a few feet from one scanning system to another are eliminated.
+With simultaneous PET/MRI acquisition from within the bore of the MRI, registration errors that occur when an animal is moved just a few feet from one scanning system to another are eliminated.
 Oncology and cardiology experiments involve respiratory and cardiac motion, and in neuroscience, physiological changes within the brain can occur rapidly.
 Having two highly complementary, spatially and temporally registered data sets is ideal for revealing the complex relationships between in vivo processes.

 With NuPET, total scan time can be significantly reduced and the cumulative stress on fragile, sometimes older animals can be lessened because animal throughput is increased because of the simplified PET/MRI acquisition workflow.
 Since anesthesia impacts many important physiological parameters like cerebral blood flow and glucose metabolism in a dose-dependent way, less anesthesia exposure can also reduce the risk of spurious experimental outcomes and can reduce the number of animals needed to reach statistically meaningful conclusions.